-So in today’s blog post, I’ll be sharing just that—simple ways to save money and “tighten your belt” when money is tight.
+In this post, I’m sharing some simple ways to save money and “tighten your belt” if and when you need to.
 With the help of these money-saving strategies, you’ll be able to adapt quickly to any new financial situation.

-11 Simple Ways To Save Money When Times Are Tough
+10 Ways To Save Money During Times Of Financial Hardship

 1. Shop Secondhand